isotoma/htmlhub/README.rst

 Security
 --------

+The github API user should only have read-only access to your repositories, and should have repository access added on an individual basis.

-An htmlhub server will only serve files from within a directory called `html-templates` at the root of a repository.
+An htmlhub server will only serve files from within a directory called `html-templates` at the root of a branch.

 It will only serve files from `html-templates` directories that contain a file called `passwd`.

 It also provides authentication.
 The `passwd` file is parsed like an apache **htpasswd** format file, requiring authentication before showing the templates.
+The username and password should match a row in the password file.

+The password file itself is hashed.
+Write access to the password file is determined by having write access to the repository itself.

 Using htmlhub
 =============